ZhuoyuanJiang/RenderMe360_extraction/test_download/process_data/README_EXTRACTION_SCRIPTS.md

 **What it processes when you run `python extract_0026_FULL.py --performance e0`:**

 1. `/anno/0026_e0_anno.smc` → Extracts to `from_anno/`:
+   - Segmentation masks (THIS IS WHERE ALL MASKS ARE!)
    - FLAME parameters
    - 2D/3D keypoints
    - UV textures